Personal Injury

 When a personal injury occurs as a result of the negligence of a medical professional, the medical professional or hospital may be liable.

-Products Liability
+Liability

 Should I Pursue a Personal Injury Claim?

 If you or a loved one has been injured in an accident, you may be wondering whether you should pursue a personal injury claim.
-The only way to know for sure that you have a case is to meet with a personal injury lawyer for a free case evaluation.
+The only way to know for sure whether you have a case is to meet with a personal injury lawyer for a free case evaluation.
 The lawyer will fully evaluate your situation and advise you on your legal rights.

 Disclaimer: State and federal laws in the United States change on a regular basis.
 Any information provided in this guide is meant solely for informational purposes and should not take the place of the advice of a lawyer.
 Only a qualified attorney can assess the merits of your case and provide an effective plan for counsel.